Thirst things first

 Despite the frequent sound of monks chanting at the ungodly hour of 5am, Siem Reapers tend to party until well past fish porridge-o’-clock (i.e. breakfast time), with no shortage of excellent places to do so.

-Cut a track over to Hard Rock Café at King’s Road Angkor and get ready to be transported to the world of rock’n’roll, with live bands belting out a range of classic hits in surroundings decked out with authentic music memorabilia.
+Cut a track over to Hard Rock Café at King’s Road Angkor and get ready to be transported to the world of rock’n’roll.
+Here the live inhouse band, Band@Work plays Tuesday to Sunday starting at 7pm, and belts out a range of classic hits in surroundings decked out with authentic music memorabilia such as a pair of Eminem’s sneakers and one of Madonna’s hats.

 Over the river and along 2 Thnou Street is Menaka Speakeasy Lounge, a bar as intriguing as it is unique in Siem Reap, with entrance granted via a secret door at the back of a coffee shop.
 Discover a room furnished with classic Chesterfield sofas and wall paintings of music stars from the golden Khmer rock era of the 1960s.
 Acoustic background tunes make for a relaxed atmosphere, as you relish in their fine array of signature cocktails crafted from premium spirits infused with local flavours.